How to Store Solar Energy at Home

 Individuals and energy companies alike implement a solar energy storage system to take advantage of these benefits.
 Electricity storage systems transform the electricity into chemical, thermal or mechanical energy for storage, then convert it back to electricity when you need it.
 Based on the type of energy transformation, we can categorize storage systems into three primary types:

-2. Mechanical: Mechanical energy includes both kinetic energy — the energy of motion — and the potential energy of an object.
+- Mechanical: Mechanical energy includes both kinetic energy — the energy of motion — and the potential energy of an object.
 Storage systems that use mechanical energy include a flywheel and pumped-storage hydropower.
 Flywheels transform electricity into mechanical energy to spin a wheel-and-shaft system connected to a generator.
-Pumped-storage hydropower converts the electricity into potential energy by pumping water uphill, to later release it downhill into a turbine.
+Pumped-storage hydropower converts the electricity into potential energy by pumping water uphill, later releasing it downhill into a turbine.

 Homeowner’s Guide to Solar Energy